"A New Therapy for Each Client"

 Over the course of my ten years of experience as a therapist, clients have consistently valued my relational approach to the work.
-If you work with me, here are a few things to expect:
+If you work with me, here are a few things you can count on:

 I will actively encourage you to reflect with me on the impact of the therapeutic relationship as we work together, so that you can begin to notice ways in which our relationship might echo significant patterns in other relationships in your life;

-You will have the power to set our agenda in each session, based on what was most alive and significant to you;
+You will have the power to set our agenda in each session, based on what is most alive for you;

-I offer you close attunement and support, but also promise to challenge you to look at the things that are scary or difficult to acknowledge, because I know that it is only in confronting our shadows that we can grow and reclaim our lives.
+I will offer you close attunement and support, but also challenge you to look at the things that are scary or difficult for you to acknowledge, because I know that it is only in confronting our shadows that we can grow and reclaim our lives.

 As an individual depth therapist, my areas of specialization include:

 Lifelong patterns of behavior that are not serving you but seem to stick around, despite your best efforts to change;

 Childhood wounds and negative self-judgments that stem from early life experiences;